This is a collaborative post.

 One area that is frequently recurring in the dialogue is the matter of ‘sustainable fashion’, whereby people undertake eco-friendly measures to buy, wear, and sell clothes in an environmentally conscious way.
 The tides are changing, and more people are waking up with an appetite for these all-important objectives.

-If you’re keen to make some changes yourself, then read on after the jump to discover the 3 eco-friendly methods that will help you manage your wardrobe more effectively.
+If you’re keen to make some changes yourself and need some eco-friendly style tips, then read on after the jump to discover the 3 eco-friendly methods that will help you manage your wardrobe more effectively.

 Learn the Language of Sustainable Fashion